+Delete

-Delete Allows deleting any ticket, post and attachment regardless of who submitted it.
+Allows deleting any ticket, post and attachment regardless of who submitted it.
+This is a privilege with the potential for unintended consequences.
+We strongly recommend using more specialised privileges instead.

 Edit Allows editing any ticket, post and manager's note regardless of who submitted it.
+This is a privilege with the potential for unintended consequences.
+We strongly recommend using more specialised privileges instead.

-Edit Own Allows a user to edit the ticket metadata and custom fields of ticket submitted by them, as well as any and every post submitted by them.
+Edit Own Allows a user to edit the ticket metadata and custom fields of ticket submitted by them, as well as every post submitted by them.